dream-sports-labs/code-push-server/cli/README.md

 After running this command, client devices configured to receive updates using its associated deployment key will no longer receive the updates that have been cleared.
 This command is irreversible, and therefore should not be used in a production deployment.

-## Code Signing for CodePush
+## Code Signing for DOTA

-Code Signing ensures that updates deployed via CodePush are secure and verified.
+Code Signing ensures that updates deployed via DOTA are secure and verified.
 Follow these steps to set up Code Signing:

 ### 1. Generate a Signing Key